dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

   --create-namespace \
   --set operator.dash0Export.enabled=true \
   --set operator.dash0Export.endpoint=REPLACE THIS WITH YOUR DASH0 INGRESS ENDPOINT \
+  --set operator.dash0Export.apiEndpoint=REPLACE THIS WITH YOUR DASH0 API ENDPOINT \
   --set operator.dash0Export.secretRef.name=REPLACE THIS WITH THE NAME OF AN EXISTING KUBERNETES SECRET \
   --set operator.dash0Export.secretRef.key=REPLACE THIS WITH THE PROPERTY KEY IN THAT SECRET \
   dash0-operator \